US STOCKS-Nasdaq falls as big tech slides; Fed minutes in focus | Business

-The Nasdaq fell on Wednesday led by a slide in big technology firms as investors rotated out of growth stocks, while awaiting the release of minutes from the U.S Federal Reserve's January meeting later in the day.
-Shares in Apple Inc, Tesla Inc and Microsoft Corp fell between 1.0% and 2.5%, weighing the most on the tech-heavy index.
-The S&P 500 technology sector fell 0.9%, while the communication services sector dropped 0.1%.
+The Nasdaq fell on Wednesday led by a slide in shares of technology-related companies as investors rotated out of growth stocks, while awaiting the release of minutes from the U.S Federal Reserve's January meeting later in the day.
+Shares in Apple Inc, Tesla Inc and PayPal Holdings Inc fell between 2.2% and 3.8%, weighing the most on the tech-heavy index.

+Six of the 11 major S&P sectors fell, with the technology index leading losses with a 1.6% drop.
+The sector, which has been at the heart of a record-setting rally in the equities market, houses many stocks with high earnings multiples that analysts say may come under pressure with rising yields.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)